BlueMetal/MSIotDeviceManagement/Documentation/DeploymentGuide.md

 **main-template.json** – contains the resource & its dependency resources to be provisioned from the ARM template.

-**main-template.parameters.json** –contains the input values that are required to provision respective SKU & Others details, for more details on the input parameter values navigate to Section 2 of this document.
+**main-template.parameters.json** –contains the input values that are required to provision respective SKU & Others details, for more details on the input parameter values navigate to Section 3 of this document.

 **Syntax**

 ```
-az group deployment create --template-file './<main-template.json filename>' --parameters '@./<main-template.parameters.json filename>' -g < provide resource group name that created in the section 6.2.2> -n deploy >> <provide the outputs filename>
+az group deployment create --template-file './<main-template.json filename>' --parameters '@./<main-template.parameters.json filename>' -g < provide resource group name> -n deploy >> <provide the outputs filename>
 ```

 ![alt text](https://github.com/sysgain/MSIotDeviceManagement/raw/master/Images/i2.png)